-Sport and Exercise Psychology is a profession which is growing across both sport and exercise settings.
-When addressing issues such as enhancing the performance of a premier league football team or tackling the obesity crisis in the UK, organisations are increasingly turning to sport and exercise psychology professionals to improve performance and well-being.
+Sports and Exercise Psychology is a profession growing across sports and exercise settings.
+When addressing issues such as enhancing the performance of a premier league football team or tackling the obesity crisis in the UK, organisations are increasingly turning to sports and exercise psychology professionals to improve performance and well-being.

-The majority of our academics are active sports professionals involved in sport and exercise consultancy, active in current research, and working with professional athletes and clubs.
-We maintain strong links with the industry to ensure current professional practice informs your studies and our excellent placement and practical learning opportunities will support your application of knowledge and development of skills.
+Most of our academics are active sports professionals involved in sport and exercise consultancy, active in current research, and working with professional athletes and clubs.
+We maintain strong links with the industry to ensure current professional practice informs your studies.
+Our excellent placement and practical learning opportunities will support your application of knowledge and development of skills.

 This programme has been developed to provide you with the skills and knowledge to further your career into sport and exercise related fields.
 It's been designed in line with BASES guidelines for MSc study, allowing you to progress on to a supervised experience route upon graduation.
 BASES accreditation of this course is subject to a pending application.